-EKI-7656C/7656CI has two SFP slots for connecting to the network segment with single- or multi-mode fiber.
+EKI-7758F has 4 SFP slots for connecting to the network segment with single or multimode fiber.
 You can choose the appropriate mini-GBIC transceiver to plug into the slot.
 Make sure the transceiver is aligned correctly and then slide it into the SFP slot until a click is heard.
 You can use proper multi-mode or single-mode fiber according to the connected SFP transceiver.
-With fiber optic, it transmits speed up to 1000 Mbps that you can prevent noise interference from the system and transmission distance up to 110 km, depending on the mini-GBIC transceiver.
+With fiber optic, it transmits speed up to 1000 Mbps and you can prevent noise interference from the system and transmission distance up to 110 km, depending on the mini-GBIC transceiver.